JuDFTteam/aiida-fleur/docs/source/user_guide/data/fleurinp_modifier.rst

     * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.add_num_to_att()` was renamed to :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.add_number_to_attrib()` or :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.add_number_to_first_attrib()`.
 However, these are also higher-level functions now longer requiring a concrete xpath
     * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.set_atomgr_att()` and :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.set_atomgr_att_label()` were renamed to :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.set_atomgroup()` and :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.set_atomgroup_label()`.
 These functions now also take the changes in the form ``attributedict={'nocoParams':{'beta': val}}`` instead of ``attributedict={'nocoParams':[('beta': val)]}``

+.. warning:: Passing XML Elements to modification functions

+    Some of the low-level implementations of the XML modification functions accept explicit XML elements as arguments for replacing/inserting.
+However, these can only be used within limits in the :py:class:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier` at the moment.
+The reason for this is that there is currently no support for serializing these objects for the input of the Aiida calcfunction.
+The following functions are effected by this:

+    * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.xml_replace_tag()` (Only usable with show and validate)
+    * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.replace_tag()` (Only usable with show and validate)
+    * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.xml_create_tag()` (Can only be used with string names of tags)
+    * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.create_tag()`  (Can only be used with string names of tags)

 Modifying the density matrix for LDA+U calculations
 ---------------------------------------------------